 A guide to filing cabinets

-Foolscap is the bigger of the two sizes.
-It used to be widely used in the UK and many offices still use foolscap suspension files.
-Foolscap suspension or lever arch files are often used to hold A4 paper; the slightly larger size of the file offers greater protection to the edges of the pages it contains.
+Foolscap files are slightly larger than A4.
+They were widely used in the UK and are still common in many offices.
+Foolscap suspension or lever arch files are often used to hold A4 paper; the slightly larger size offers better protection for the edges of the documents.

 • File with suspension bar: H 240 x W 407 mm